redwoodjs/learn.redwoodjs.com/docs/tutorial2/multiple-comments.md

 ![image](https://user-images.githubusercontent.com/300/153478670-14c32c29-6d1d-491b-bc2b-b033557a6d84.png)

-Since `CommentsCell` is the one responsible for drawing multiple comments, it makes sense that it should be "in charge" of how they're displayed, including the gab betweetn them.
+Since `CommentsCell` is the one responsible for drawing multiple comments, it makes sense that it should be "in charge" of how they're displayed, including the gap between them.
 Let's add a style to do that in `CommentsCell`:

 ```javascript {5,9}
 // web/src/components/CommentsCell/CommentsCell.js